Weighted infinitesimal bialgebras: Pre-Lie algebras and weighted infinitesimal bialgebras

 \subsection{Pre-Lie algebras from weighted infinitesimal bialgebras}

 Pre-Lie algebras are a class of nonassociative algebras and have many other names such as left-symmetric algebras, Koszul-Vinberg algebras, quasi-associative algebras and so on.
-See the survey~\mcite{Bai, Man11} for more details.
+See the surveys~\cite{Bai, Man11} for more details.

 \begin{defn} A {\bf (left) pre-Lie algebra} is a $\bfk $-module $A$ together with a binary operation $\rhd: A\ot A \rightarrow A$ satisfying:

 \end{defn}

 The close relation between pre-Lie algebras and Lie algebras is characterized by the following result.